 For Seniors: Search the Web Using Google

-Start your web browser and type www.google.com in the Address bar and press Enter.
+From the Desktop, click the Internet Explorer icon in the taskbar and type www.google.com in the address bar and press Enter.

-Enter a search term in the text box and then click the Search button.
+Type a search term in the search box and then click the Google Search button.

 If you don’t see the link that you need, click and drag the scroll bar to view more results.

-The options in the Find Web Pages That Have section let you narrow the way words or phrases are searched; for example, you can find matches for the exact wording you enter.
-In the But Don’t Show Pages That Have section, you can enter words that you want to exclude from your results.
-For example, you could search countertops and specify you don’t want results that involve laminate.
+Find Web Pages With: These options let you narrow the way words or phrases are searched; for example, you can find matches for only the exact wording you enter or enter words that you want to exclude from your results.
+For example, you could search flu and specify you don’t want results that involve swine flu.

 Then Narrow Your Results By: Here you can select language and region.
 You can also limit results based on when information on the site was last updated, if you're looking for the most current information on the subject you're searching.
 You can specify a site address and where on the page to search.